2012 Democratic National Convention: Funding

 The Democratic Party announced in February 2011 that it would not accept corporate donations to fund the convention.
 This decision was made to increase the party's populist appeal and create distance from Bank of America and the financial industry.
 In June 2012, the convention was $27 million short of its fundraising goals and consequently canceled some planned events.
-(The last DNC raised $33 million from corporate donors.)
+The previous DNC raised $33 million from corporate donors.

 The Obama campaign also received less in union donations than it did in 2008.

 Corporate sponsors were able to make in-kind donations such as transportation, as well as to host parties.
 They could also donate to a non-profit called "New American City, Inc.", which was run by the directors of the convention host committee.
 New American City, incorporated on April 4, 2011, existed to "defray administrative expenses incurred by the host committee organizations".
 (The host committee, in turn, provided "goods, facilities, equipment and services".)

 Donors to this group included Bank of America, Wells Fargo and Duke Energy.

 The Party's convention funds were stored in a Bank of America account.
 The convention also had a $10 million line of credit available from Duke Energy.